austinsonger/Policy-Portal/data-management.md

 * Infrequent Access
 * Archive (Amazon Glacier)

 S3 lifecycle policies are used to manage the storage class for certain types of data.
-In most cases, the \<PlaceHolder> platform automatically adjusts the storage class but we may give customers the ability to adjust the storage class manually to meet their pricing or performance needs.
+In most cases, the `<Company Placeholder>` platform automatically adjusts the storage class but we may give customers the ability to adjust the storage class manually to meet their pricing or performance needs.

-\<PlaceHolder> performs regular full backups of all production data.
+`<Company Placeholder>` performs regular full backups of all production data.
 We leverage S3 lifecycle policies to automatically remove old backup data.
 This allows older data to "age out" instead of having to explicitly delete it.
 S3 lifecycle policies are also used to adjust the storage class of data backups based on the age of the backup.

 **Other Business Data**